 On August 8th, 2017, Oregon governor Kate Brown signed the Oregon Predictive Scheduling Law which went took effect in July of 2018.
 The legislation was updated in 2020, with an extended notice period of 14 days as opposed to seven days.
 Oregon’s Predictive Scheduling Law is meant to protect employees against last-minute scheduling changes that could negatively impact their income.

-While the Oregon Predictive Scheduling Law applies to all employees in the state that work at companies in the retail, hospitality, or food services industries with 500 or more employees.
+The Oregon Predictive Scheduling Law applies to all employees in the state who work at companies in the retail, hospitality, or food services industries with 500 or more employees.
 Predictive scheduling was created with the primary intention of giving employees who need to care for children or other family members a chance to allocate their time appropriately, without sacrificing shifts and the opportunity to work.

 Employers must display an Oregon Predictive Scheduling Labor Law Poster that gives notice of the employee's rights and responsibilities as a result of the predictive scheduling law in an easily visible and accessible location at every workplace.